The Application class¶

 and services registered in app.services

-, such as database connection pools,
+, including database connection pools

 and HTTP client sessions.